Maras13/git_playground/README.md

    **Goal**: Keep your remote repository up-to-date with your latest changes.

 9. **Create and Switch to a New Branch** 🌿
-   Start a new branch called `feature-branch` with `git checkout -b feature-branch`.
+   Start a new branch called `feature-branch` with `git switch -c feature-branch`.
    **Goal**: Discover the magic of branches and avoid breaking your main codebase!

 10. **Make a Pull Request (PR)** 🔄